lillianhong/lillianhong.github.io/_projects/projects.md

 ## Ellis Island

-- 3D simulation of New York City's 1920 Ellis Island
-- In partnership with the National Park Service
+The Ellis Island project is a virtual reality simulation of New York City's 1920 Ellis Island.
+In partnership with the National Park Service, our team of four high school students modeled and designed a digital 3D version of this historically significant site.

+With the use of the Oculus Rift for a 360 degree viewpoint, the simulation enables the player to walk through a historical 1920 version of one of Ellis Island's main buildings: the Registry Room.
+There, the player is able to meet different immigrants waiting in line and ask them about their family, country, motives, and more.

+The programs we use include Unity, Autodesk Maya, Adobe Photoshop, Blender, MakeHuman, Quixel, and Arduino.

 ## Blink³

-Blink³ is a virtual reality puzzle platformer game created by 5 high school students in 24 hours at a local hackathon, hackBCA II.
-It uses the Oculus Rift headset display for a full 360 degree environment, as well as a hat with 4 CPU fans attached for an added wind effect when moving in game.
+Blink³ is a virtual reality puzzle platformer game created by five high school students at a local hackathon, hackBCA II.
+It uses the Oculus Rift headset display to enable a full 360 degree environment.
+Additionally, a makeshift hat with four CPU fans attached was made to give the sensation of wind when moving in different directions in game.

+There are two different worlds in the game (orange and blue) that the player can "blink" between.
+The motive is to jump across multiple platforms in order to reach the sphere at the end of each level.
+Sometimes, barriers and obstacles will block the path in one world, forcing the player to "blink" to the other world in order to continue forward.

 In the 24 hours that we had, we used the programs Unity, Arduino, Autodesk Maya, and Adobe Photoshop to design, code, and 3D model the game.